ChristosGkovaris/Treegram-App/README.md

 # Treegram App
-Welcome to "Treegram App", a social media platform where users can share photos, interact through comments, and build connections by following other users.
+Welcome to "Treegram App" repository.
+This repository contains a social media platform where users can share photos, interact through comments, and build connections by following other users.
 This application is built using Ruby on Rails and provides essential features for a photo-sharing platform, including advanced functionality such as user following, commenting, and photo management.
 Additionally, it incorporates a Slide Show Feature that allows users to view photos in a dynamic, sequential manner, enhancing the user experience with seamless transitions and intuitive navigation.
-This project was implemented during the seventh semester, in the course MYE042 of the curriculum of the University of Ioannina.
-The final grade of the first project (advanced photo sharing features) is 105 out of 100 and the final grade of the second project (slide show feature) is 90 out of 100.
+This project was implemented during the seventh semester, in the course
+MYE042 of the curriculum of the University of Ioannina.
+The final grade of the first project (advanced photo sharing features) is X out of 100 and the final grade of the second project (slide show feature) is X out of 100.

-## Application Overview
+## Overview
 Treegram is a streamlined social networking application developed as part of an educational assignment, showcasing core functionalities such as photo uploads, user comments, following and unfollowing users, and comprehensive user management.
 Additionally, it incorporates advanced features like a Slide Show Mode, enabling dynamic and interactive viewing of photos, further enriching the user experience with intuitive navigation and seamless transitions.

 ## Key Features